 Third class train tickets cost only 20 baht each way; my understanding is that a seat in the air conditioned coach costs over 200 baht.
 Save the baht if you can handle the heat.
-Consider disembarking at Mo Chit (or another station convenient to
+Consider disembarking at Mo Chit (or another station convenient to the

-Lunch Great lunch on a floating restaurant along the Chao Phraya River, with rice barges passing along their way to Bangkok.
+Great lunch on a floating restaurant along the Chao Phraya River, with rice barges passing along their way to Bangkok.

-the Bangkok Metro) on the return instead of going all the way to Hua Lamphong.
+Bangkok Metro) on the return instead of going all the way to Hua Lamphong.